sicreative/VoltageShift/README.md

     ./voltageshift offset -50 -30

-If you set it too low the system will freeze, please turn OFF completely and turn ON computer to reset back the undervolt to 0mV.
+If you set too low the system will freeze, please turn OFF completely and turn ON computer to reset back the undervolt to 0mV.

 After you test throughfuly the settings and are comfortable with System stability, you can apply the launchd: (require sudo root)